MicrosoftDocs/win32/desktop-src/CIMWin32Prov/rename-method-in-class-cim-logicalfile.md

 ---
-Description: The Rename method renames the logical file (or directory) specified in the object path.
+description: The Rename method renames the logical file (or directory) specified in the object path.
 Renaming is not supported if the destination is on another drive, or overwriting an existing logical file is required. ms.assetid: 5a62ff64-d1d2-43a2-997c-0ad46896b31f ms.tgt_platform: multiple
 title: Rename method of the CIM_LogicalFile class